 Nocturnal and growing up to 25 millimetres long, the silverfish is an insect that despite its small size, can cause quite a disruption within the home.
-This mainly due to their tendencies of consumption and destruction within the home.
+Their primary motivation is to consume fibre and reproduce.
 These pests are drawn to many environments within our home, and oftentimes, infestations can get out of hand before we even know they have begun.
-In just a few minutes of reading, find out more about silverfish and how Pest Managers, your trusted pest control Cape Town company, can help solve your problem.
+In just a few minutes of reading, find out more about silverfish and how Pest Managers, your trusted pest control company, can help solve your problem.

 Known scientifically as Lespisma sacchrina, silverfish are actually believed to be one of the oldest insect species alive on earth.
 This can be proven by silverfish fossils that have been found and traced back to as far as the Palaeozoic era.
 Many scientists argue that silverfish have been around for more than 400 million years!
 This means that humans have always been confronted with these annoying pests.

 Silverfish are named so due to their metallic, silvery appearance and fish-like motion and shape upon moving.
 They have also been known as “bristletails” in reference to their tail appendages that can be likened to bristles.
-Silverfish can be found in moist environments throughout the Cape, and homeowners often make a call to their pest control Cape Town companies to complain about their presence in their homes.
+Silverfish can be found in moist environments throughout the Cape.
+Homeowners often make a call to their pest control Cape Town companies to complain about their presence in their homes.

 Where silverfish have no wings, they make up for it by their ability to run extremely fast.
 Because they do not carry venom nor do they have fangs, silverfish have no defence against their predators, which include spiders and centipedes.
-This is where their ability to run rapidly comes it.
-However, the problem comes in when these bugs are forced to move vertically, as they can only achieve their quick pace on horizontal services.
+This is where their ability to run quickly comes in.
+However, the problem comes in when these bugs are forced to move vertically, as they can only achieve their fastest pace on horizontal services.
 They lack the type of appendages required to do the former.

 The creatures are also recognisable by their flat bodies which are generally covered in scales – another reason why they were dubbed “silverfish”.
 The insects also have antennas that can be likened to thread, as well as tiny, compound eyes with a significant gap in between.
 They are known to moult frequently throughout their lives, and often consume their exoskeletons afterwards.

 In general, they enjoy residing in humid areas within the home, like bathrooms, laundry rooms, kitchens, bathtubs, sinks, old books, showers and basements.
 Their habitats of choice usually have a humidity of around 75% to 95%.
-They are relatively skilled at hiding their presence as well as the damage they cause – meaning that it is often only after a significant amount of damage has been done that we notice.
+They are relatively skilled at hiding their presence as well as the damage they cause.
+This means that it is often only after a significant amount of damage has been done that we notice.

-The above facts should encourage you to act fast even upon the first sign of infestation and call your trusted pest control Cape Town expert.
+The above facts should encourage you to act quickly in the event of an infestation, and contact your trusted pest control expert in Cape Town.

 What do they eat?

-Silverfish are fans of munching on matter that contains polysaccharides, for example, starches and dextrin used in adhesives.
+Silverfish are drawn to material that contains polysaccharides, for example, starches and dextrin used in adhesives.
 These include: